Funding for R&D

 - It’s not a funder, but AiCuris’ AiCubator offers incubator support to very early stage projects.
 Read more about it here.

-- Finally, you might also be interested in the most current lists of R&D incentives (link) and priority pathogens (link)
+- In addition to the lists provided by the Global AMR R&D Hub, you might also be interested in my most current lists of R&D incentives (link) and priority pathogens (link).